from $ 2,753* per person

 Day 2: Sapa Trek

-You’ll be met on arrival into Lao Cai in the early morning (approximately 6.00 am), and meet your local driver.
+You’ll be met on arrival into Lao Cai in the early morning (approximately 6.00 am) by a local driver.
 Your driver will be picking up several other passengers travelling on to Sapa.
 Transfer to Sapa by minibus (approximately 1 hour), passing through dramatic scenery along the way.
 You have a free morning to relax and explore this fascinating hillside town.
 If the weather is feeling generous, enjoy unhindered views out towards the giant staircase of rice terraces that cascade down the side of the mountains.
 Otherwise, delight in the enigmatic mists that often shroud the Sapa hillsides.
 In the afternoon, begin a guided 2-3 hour moderate trek down to the hilltribe villages of Cat Cat, often taking a paved path and passing a waterfall.
 The villages are home to the H'mong people who originated from China about 300 years ago.
 The H'mong people are easily recognisable by their dark-blue or black clothing.
 The dye is made from the indigo plant, which is native to the area.
 H'mong women wear long aprons with embroidered waist-coats and have their hair rolled up into a turban-like hat, while the men wear a black skullcap.
 You are likely to encounter local H’mong traders, who are often described as persistent and aggressive in their sales techniques.
 Please respect that this approach is usually the result of the competitive nature of business, and only purchase items if you wish too.
 In the late afternoon, return to Sapa to spend the night in a hotel.

 Day 3: Sapa Trek